-- · all registers to be restored to their default states, - the USB Device Address to be set to 0, - · all interrupts to be disabled, - the PSP and Data Stack Pointer (DSP) to be set to memory address 0x00.
+- all registers to be restored to their default states, - the USB Device Address to be set to 0, - all interrupts to be disabled, - the PSP and Data Stack Pointer (DSP) to be set to memory address 0x00.

-The occurrence of a reset is recorded in the Processor Status and Control Register, as described in Section 15.0.
+The occurrence of a reset is recorded in the Processor Status and Control Register, as described in Processor Status and Control Register on page 25.
 Bits 4 and 6 are used to record the occurrence of POR and WDR, respectively.
 Firmware can interrogate these bits to determine the cause of a reset.